christophebe/julius-gpt/readme.md

   -h, --help      display help for a command

 Commands:
-  post [options]  Generate a post wp              Wordpress related commands.
+  post [options]            Generate a post template-post [options]   Generate a post based on a content template wp                        Wordpress related commands.
 The wp list is stored in the local store : ~/.julius/wordpress.json help [command]            display help for command

 ```